semgrep/semgrep-docs/docs/semgrep-sc/sc-glossary.md

 ## Dependency

 Publicly available code used as a part of your application.
 Common examples include Flask, React, and Lodash.
-Each dependency is listed in a registry, such as npm for Javascript and PyPi for Python.
+Each dependency is listed in a registry, such as npm for JavaScript and PyPI for Python.

 ## Exploitability